Rezmason/matrix/README.md

 The number of implementations out there of this effect is a testament to the size of the film's impact on popular culture.
 For decades, I've enjoyed searching for and comparing them from time to time.
 That's probably how you arrived here— it's _fun_ to see what kinds of solutions different people come up with to a problem, when the process is purely recreational and its success is subjective.
 I myself tried and failed to make the effect many times over.

 Some of the [earliest](https://github.com/ppetr/xlockmore/blob/master/modes/matrix.c), [roughest](https://github.com/Zygo/xscreensaver/blob/d1f484cfa47f4a0862140421480bb536ad66ede9/hacks/xmatrix.c) versions were made after the film hit theaters in March, but before it was released on home media in October— people were recreating the effect purely from memory.
 Others probably used the official screensaver as a reference, which was made by the time-strappped developers of [the (excellent, defunct) official site](https://web.archive.org/web/*/http://whatisthematrix.com) from the images and multimedia tools they had available.

-The fourth film in the franchise apparently comes out December 22, 2021.
-I'm anticipating new effects, and a flurry of new attempts at recreating them!

 ---
 ### customization